MariusAlbrecht/MemeCLI/README.md

 # how it works

 the tool is split into two parts:

--the `drawTextOnImage` class and function in the `editor.py` file and ...
+- the `drawTextOnImage` class and function in the `editor.py` file and
+- ...

 ## drawTextOnImage